 Recent news has reported that the newly elected Mayor of New York wants his payment in Bitcoin.
 This shows how far cryptocurrency has come forward and becoming normalized.
 But with popularity comes the negative side too.
 The reports of Bitcoin & cryptocurrency scams have increased drastically.

-But rest assured, throughout this article, we will be guiding you by providing the necessary information to prevent cryptocurrency scams.
-By following the guidance you will be able to successfully get your stolen money back.
+But rest assured, throughout this article, we will guide you by providing the necessary information to prevent cryptocurrency scams.
+By following the guidance, you can get your stolen money back successfully.

 What does Cryptocurrency Mean?

 Cryptocurrency is a digital currency where the transaction and records are maintained in a decentralized system.
 The system is run through cryptography and has no central authority.
 In history, Bitcoin came out to be the most successful till now.

 After the great recession, the concept of Bitcoin was introduced and designed as a source of value.
 Bitcoin is decentralized due to blockchain technology and the distributed ledger.

 Here are three of the most important and popular cryptocurrencies are as follows-

 Bitcoin is the most popular and still stands at the top in the cryptocurrency ranking.
 It regularly fluctuates from 55 to 65% of the total cryptocurrency market capitalization.
 Bitcoin got its first Futures contract from the Chicago Board Options Exchange (CBOE) and the Chicago Mercantile Exchange (CME) in December 2017.